megabytis/nodeGym/03-project-devtinder(PRACTICE)/devTinder-BACKEND/imp_points_creating_API.md

   if (this.fromUserID.equals(this.toUserID)) {
     throw new Error("Can't send request to self!");
   }
+  next();
 });

+// here Arrow function won't work
+// here at the end we have to pass it to next(), cuz it behaves like an Middleware !
 ```

     - But the 👆 method is completely OPTIONAL. it doesn't matter where u have written the logic, inside API or inside Schema.